P.A.I.N.S

 Prior to the 1980s, it was believed that infants could not feel pain.
 Therefore, compared to other specialties, the field of pediatric pain research is still in its infancy.
 The P.A.I.N.S lab is working to find ways to optimize pain management in infants, children, and adolescents.
 As leaders in the field of pediatric pain, we study the full spectrum of the pain experience — from acute to chronic pain — from infancy through to early adulthood.

 The P.A.I.N.S lab is setting the gold standard for pediatric pain management research.
 We are particularly interested in understanding the mechanisms of repeated acute pain and/or trauma on the developing brain and its role in the transition to chronic pain in youth.
 We are actively trying to identify the key brain areas involved in the transition to chronic pain to better facilitate the development of targeted interventions.
-In the Department of Anesthesiology and Perioperative Pain Medicine, we are partnering with clinicians in order to optimize pain management in ways that are brain protective.
+In the Department of Anesthesiology, Perioperative and Pain Medicine, we are partnering with clinicians in order to optimize pain management in ways that are brain protective.
 We maintain an ethically sound, unbiased, rigorous, and collaborative approach to our research questions.

 The goal of our research is to develop effective, evidence-based, targeted interventions to improve the long-term outcomes of vulnerable populations of youth and their families.